veselov/fluentd-jdk-handler/README.md

 [SimpleDateFormatter][6].
 For example: `date"${millis,yyyy-MM-dd'T'HH:mm:ss.SSSZ}`

 OS environment variables are also supported and can be referenced using `$[...]`, e.g. `$[PATH]`.
+If an environment variable is not set, the reference is replaced with an empty string.

 Any character can be escaped from current level of processing by specifying backslash (`\ `) character in front of it.
 To insert backslash itself,